How are you doing? As the holidays draw near, the days fill with opportunities to connect with friends and family, everyone really – or not.

 This year I plan to break out from the well worn groove and connect with myself and others "presently".
 Maybe in quiet ways no one will notice, I kind of hope so.

-Members of the NAACP in a prison had invited us to speak about famine in East Africa because we were involved in a project to raise awareness of about world hunger.
+Members of the NAACP there had invited us to speak about famine in East Africa because we were involved in a project to raise awareness of about world hunger.
 As a guard escorted us below tiers of cells, inmates screamed down at us in such a roar I couldn't pick out what anyone was saying -- probably a good thing.
 When we reached an auditorium, he took us backstage to meet our sponsors.

-The rest is kind of a blur except for this vivid memory: as I waited backstage, I peeked out at rows and rows of black men wearing white tee shirts and green tennis shoes.
+As I waited backstage, I peeked out at rows and rows of black men wearing white tee shirts and green tennis shoes.
 The first speaker walked on stage, a thin white guy with glasses.
 They jeered.
 They howled.
 He continued with his talk as if nothing were happening.

 I walked out, took the microphone, and stood there -- gazed out at that green-sneakered sea of difference and let it in.
 Suddenly, as if it had a will of its own, my voice blurted out, "I've never been in a prison before."
 Over a ripple of laughter another voice from the back rows rang out, "Neither had I, honey."